Financial Statement Audit: Tips & Insights on Tackling Your ...

 6. Develop Risk Mitigation Plans (RMPs)

-Building from the previous step, creating risk mitigation plans lets you address the areas with the greatest gap between residual risk and your risk target.
+Building from the previous step, creating risk mitigation plans lets you address the areas with the largest gap between residual risk and your risk target.
 Try to quantify and establish accountability as much as you can in these plans, including target completion dates as well as the owners responsible for driving the applicable mitigation activities.
-Quantifying these plans whenever possible is essential in providing much-needed context to leadership.
+Once again, quantifying these plans whenever possible is essential in providing much-needed context to leadership.

 7. Implement Monitoring and Reporting Tools